Last updated on April 28th, 2022 at 04:24 pmJump to Recipe

-- Whole Canned Corn – found it all grocery stores as well, you can also buy the frozen type and thaw before using in this recipe.
-Make sure you discard any excess of water.
+- Whole Canned Corn – found it all grocery stores as well, you can also buy the frozen type and thaw before using it in this recipe.
+Make sure you discard any excess water.

 - Dried Parsley – a kitchen staple, especially if you are into slow cooker recipes, also can be found in the Spice department of most grocery stores

 - Dried Thyme – I like to have dried thyme on hand for many recipes, including different rubs and marinades, it adds a nice flavor